-As they absorb moisture from the air, panels will swell slightly and the spaces between panels will shrink.
+As they absorb moisture from the air, panels will expand slightly and the spaces between panels will shrink.
 If shingles are installed before panels have acclimated, as panels expand, shingles will buckle upward above panel joints.
 Because more expansion occurs along the long axis of the panels, buckling will be more prominent at vertical panel joints.

 Although correction is not cost effective, this condition is mostly cosmetic.
 Buckled shingles will be more vulnerable to impact from hail and foot traffic.